 Narita Airport requires that you pay a departure tax for any international travel.
 Usually it is included in the airline ticket fee, but if you’re not sure, check with your travel agency or the airline.

 To get yourself to Narita, you have several transportation options.
-Prices range from ¥1000 to ¥3500.
+For example, prices range from ¥1300 to ¥3500 if you are to travel from Shinjuku.
 Please also ask your KCP student coordinator for more information.

 Major Airlines: Tokyo-area phone numbers